Daniel-Marynicz/SkyShopRecruitmentTasks/README.md

 #### PSR-2

-The [PSR-2] the most common coding standard among php programmers.
+The [PSR-12] specification extends, expands and replaces [PSR-2], the coding style guide and requires adherence to [PSR-1], the basic coding standard.

 #### PHPStan at level max